 Here are some patch programs and earned awards to explore with your Girl Scout Troop.
 Most of them were developed through Girl Scouts of Nassau County.
 They cover a wide range of topics and offer unique learning experiences for your girls.
 Patch Program booklets and activities can be downloaded below or borrowed from your Association Resource Liaison or Diane Seekamp in the Resource Room at Girl Scouts of Nassau County.

-Once you have completed the activities, purchase patches and awards at our Girl Scout Shop or contact Lydia Slatic, 516.741.2550 ext.
-202. (Religious Recognitions from religious groups are not sold in the Girl Scout Shop.)
+Once you have completed the activities, purchase patches and awards at our Girl Scout Shop or contact Tara Bowers, 516.741.2550 ext.
+202. Note: Religious Recognitions created by national religious organizations/committees are not sold in the Girl Scout Shop.

 Girls learn about brownfields (abandoned and/or contaminated properties) in their communities and help to identify and target them through advocacy and education.
 (All levels).